jpeeples67/jpeeps67.github.io/_pages/research.md

  Machine Learning, Deep Learning, Texture Analysis, Pattern Recognition, Computer Vision, Image Processing

 ## Summary
- During my Ph.D. studies, I developed and refined novel deep learning methods for texture characterization, segmentation, and classification.
-My current research seeks to extend my dissertation work and explore new aspects such as developing algorithms for explainable AI and various real-world applications in other domains (e.g., biomedical, agriculture).
+ Dr. Peeples has developed and refined novel deep learning methods for texture characterization, segmentation, and classification of images.
+His current research seeks to extend this work (e.g., other data modalities, multi-scale analysis) and explore new aspects such as developing algorithms for explainable artificial intelligence and various real-world applications in several domains (e.g., biomedical, agriculture).
 These methods can then be applied toward automated image understanding, object detection, and classification.

 ## Current Research Projects

-### Deep Learning for Texture Analysis
+### Histogram Layers for Improved Target Classification
+*Now Hiring* 1 graduate student and 1 undegraduate student.
+Learn more [here](/documents/Histogram_Layers_for_Improved_Target_Classification.pdf).

 ### Neural Handcrafted Features